Paras0-7/Paras0-7/README.md

 <h2 align="center">Here are some facts about me ✍</h2>

-- 🔭 I’m currently a 4rd year Undergrad
+- 🔭 I’m Front-End Developer at EPAM
-- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/parasrawat07/), [Gmail](mailto:parasrawat937@gmail.com)